-We use the R dataset iris
+We use the R dataset iris:

-iris
+iris format:

 A data frame with 150 observations on the following 5 variables: